How to apply to join Darley Churchtown CE Primary School

 To apply for a place for your child at Churchtown you will need to contact the local authority using the link below (or copy and paste into your browser).
 You may also telephone them on 01629 533190.

 Darley Churchtown is able to admit 15 children per year group.
 Having received all of the applications, in the event of there being more applications than places available, the following over-subscription criteria will be applied in the priority order indicated:

-Individual pupils who have a Statement of Special Educational Needs or an Education, Health and Care Plan (EHCP) which names the school will be admitted.
+Individual pupils who have a Statement of Special Educational Needs or an Education, Health and Care Plan (EHCP) which names the school will be admitted on an individual basis.

 Places will then be allocated as follows: